tastyigniter/ti-ext-api/README.md

 ### Features
 - Auto Generate Controller (CRUD)
-- Auto Generate Fractal Transformer (For modeling JSON response)
+- Auto Generate Resource Response Class (For modeling JSON response)
 - Support relationships

 **TO DO:**
-- User Authentication (maybe with Laravel Passport)
+- User Authentication (with Laravel Passport)
 - Generating User Tokens
-- Use Laravel Resources instead of fractal Transformer for transforming model attributes

 ### Usage
-Go to **Tools > APIs** and use the Create button to generate a new api resource
+In the admin user interface, go to **Tools > APIs** and use the Create button to generate a new api resource

 ### Manually Create an API resource

-The below command will generate both `Controller` and `Transformer` for the specified resource
+The below command will generate both `Controller` and `Resource Transformer` for the specified resource

 ```
 php artisan create:apiresource Acme.Extension ResourceName